 All bolt were put back in with dab of grease to help aid them come out next time.

 Perfect smooth gear stick again.

-2003 156 GTA Rosso 330's, Front drilled and grooved discs, AL Large Mocal Cooler Fully Polybushed F&R, new arms & Powerflex/Strongflex, AL Blck Silicone induction hose, K&N replacement filter, Scorpion exhaust.
-Eibach arb's, Silicone coolant hoses & induction pipes, DIY droplinks, CF2 manifolds and Wizard pipes, engine bay tart up, replace lower strut brace
+2003 156 GTA Rosso 330's, Front drilled and grooved discs, AL Large Mocal Cooler Fully Polybushed F&R, Powerflex/Strongflex, AL Blk Silicone induction hose, K&N replacement filter, Scorpion exhaust.
+Eibach arb's, Red Silicone coolant hoses & induction pipes, DIY droplinks, CF2 manifolds and Wizard pipes, upper/lower strut brace, Quaife diff

 Then just want to enjoy